ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 Well you could use a measure can to check drain or water given via drippers

-but a measure can does not flus automatic
+but a measure can does not flush automaticly

 and a measure can does not save any data to make graphics